An exploration of how new resident-led parish and town councils have been working in three urban areas.

 The current research focuses on Blakelaw and North Fenham, an urban parish in Newcastle upon Tyne, where residents have recently established a local council.
 Their experience was compared with three other urban areas where residents have either recently established local councils or are campaigning to develop one.

-Community development In each local council, a key objective was to develop a way for residents to contribute to the regeneration of their neighbourhoods and deal with the effects of disadvantage.
+In each local council, a key objective was to develop a way for residents to contribute to the regeneration of their neighbourhoods and deal with the effects of disadvantage.
 Respondents highlighted a diverse range of emerging activities in the new local councils, such as funding community development workers, developing a vision for their area, dealing with litter, responding to queries from individual residents and representing the needs of residents to other service providers.
 Two of the local councils have employed community development workers using a range of sources of finance including external grants and funding from a Single Regeneration Budget Partnership.

-Transition and training Local councillors have considerable responsibilities, learning how to operate within the specific structures of local government, but also employing staff, budgeting, fundraising, representing communities, case work and service delivery.
+Local councillors have considerable responsibilities, learning how to operate within the specific structures of local government, but also employing staff, budgeting, fundraising, representing communities, case work and service delivery.
 This highlights the importance of making an effective transition from a group of residents campaigning for a new local council to local councillors.
 Very few new councillors are likely to have prior experience of working in this type of structure.

 Training and guidance needs to recognise the particular requirements of residents working for the first time in a new local council.
 Such training offers the potential for a continuous and expanding cycle of capacity-building around the issue of democratic renewal, as residents develop the skills and confidence to take on this new role.
 The costs of this capacity-building, in terms of time and money, need to be recognised.
 An example of where this already happens is the grant funding available to tenants wanting to explore the options for forming themselves into Tenant Management Organisations.

-Trust and tension Respondents attached great importance to the independence and permanence of local councils.
+Respondents attached great importance to the independence and permanence of local councils.
 It was felt that they offered a long-term focus for residents in their area, particularly as successive and/or overlapping partnerships and regeneration initiatives are often short-lived.
 New local councils are often established in an absence of trust, borne of frustration amongst the residents who have campaigned for them.

 However, the new councils themselves may be viewed with suspicion amongst existing principal authorities (shires, districts and unitary councils) and other stakeholders and networks, which may remain to be convinced of the value of a new tier of government.